mckennammj/secu/README.md

 1. (Current Step)
 	* JS to pull in JSON format from ProPublica
 	* HTML5 to build table and search using JSON data
+	* Remember to include searching Executive based on veto/sign of bills

 1. Prototype interface with innovators feedback
 	* Make the table interactive
 	* Add score carding

 1. Getting ready for early adopters
 	* Remove excess content from template
 	* Publish for use by non-profits and PoliSci folks